Viththal-K/Patient-Information-Database-System/README.md

 3. Set up the MySQL database:
 - Install and configure MySQL on your system.
-- Make sure to change the username and password to your configuration
+- Make sure to change the username and password (set as "root" by default) to your configuration
 - Open MySQL Command Line Client
 - Execute the SQL script provided in database.sql to create the required database and table.